-|Tilton School is an independent, coeducational, college preparatory school serving students from 9th to 12th grade and postgraduates.
-Tilton’s student body of 230 consists of day and boarding students from 15 states and 13 countries.
-Although the Tilton Experience is different for every student, it challenges all students to try new things, learn new skills, and set new goals.
+Tilton School, located in the Lakes Region of central New Hampshire, is an independent college preparatory school for all genders.
+Tilton’s campus has over 38 buildings on 150 acres.
+Tilton’s student body of 250+ hails from 20 states and 15 foreign countries.
+Although the Tilton experience is different for every student, it challenges all students to try new things, learn new skills, and set new goals.

 In its history, Tilton has been a coed and a single gender boarding school, a town Academy, a junior college, and even a seminary.
 Today we're an independent, coeducational boarding school of more than 200 students from all over the world—and we're known for our innovative curriculum, unique approach to assessment, and individualized attention to our students.
 Join us!

 Boarding/Day student percentage